sighingnow/sighingnow.github.io/_posts/coq/2016-04-10-a_formal_proof_for_sqrt_2_is_irrational.md

 ---

 It was one of the most surprising discovers of the Pythagorean, a famous Greek mathematicians, that there are irrational numbers.
-The square root of $2$ sometimes has the name _Pythagora's Constant_.
+The square root of $2$ sometimes has the name _Pythagora's Constant_:

 $$\sqrt{2} = 1.4142135...$$

 <!--more-->